ozanerturk/DDD-contact-report-management/README.md

 ## Prerequest
 - Kafka server should be running at: localhost:9092
-- Postresql server should be running at with no credential requirement: localhost:5432
+- Postresql server should be running  with no credential at: localhost:5432
 - dotnet SDK 3.1